unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ## Setting up and managing your own VNet (optional)

-If you decide to manage your own VNet instead of leaving it to Union, then you will need to set it up yourself.
+If you decide to manage your own VNet instead of leaving it to Union, you will need to set it up yourself.

 ### Required Union VNet Permissions